 Our state sees around 23,000 reports of worker injuries each year, according to the Montana Department of Labor & Industry.
 While the state agency doesn’t cite specific data for different industries among the statistics described above, it describes construction as being the industry with the most costly injuries.
+Given how the construction industry sees the costliest injuries, you better bet that insurance companies closely scrutinize any claims they receive.
+They pull out all the stops to avoid having to pay for medical bills, lost wages, and other related costs.
+The onus falls on you to prove your case when you suffer personal injuries.
+If you cannot do so, then you may be unable to recover compensation.
+This fact may leave you wondering how fault is determined in a construction accident.
+Keep reading where we’ll explain.

 Understanding What Fault and Liability Are